Neeko-iko/JavierLauncher/README.md

-not at the moment. if you want to run it, you'll have to install the packages from requirements.txt on your local machine and run Javier.py from your terminal (or by double clicking, how fancy) this can be done easily using ` pip install -r requirements.txt` from inside the directory javier is located inside the console. i'll make a Windows ~~MacOS~~ and Linux executable when it's capable of doing anything proper.
+not at the moment. if you want to run it, you'll have to install the packages from requirements.txt on your local machine and run Javier.py from your terminal (or by double clicking, how fancy) this can be done easily using ` pip install -r requirements.txt` from inside the directory javier is located inside the console. i'll make a Windows, MacOS and Linux executable when it's capable of doing anything proper.

 > Why not just continue the old (GUI) build?